Some of our services are closed or have different hours over the Christmas and New Year period.

 Kevin uses collage as a starting point for his paintings.
 Artist Nicky Tsekouras will run our Painting with Collage workshop on 21 May.
 It explores different approaches to making a landscape collage.
 Or you can join our Fantasy Landscape Illustration Workshop on 18 June.
 Tickets for each are $60, or $48 concession.

 ‘The Long Way: Kevin Chin’ is on at Town Hall Gallery from 8 May to 28 July.
-Find out more on our 'The Long Way' exhibition page
+View more on 'The Long Way' online exhibition page

 Image credit: Kevin Chin, detail from 'So Inclined', 2024, oil on Italian linen, 138 x 199 cm, image courtesy of the artist and Martin Browne Contemporary, Sydney.